arungangula/email_tracker/README.md

 The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) CSS framework by default.
 You can, however, replace it with any other library or custom styles.

+## Setup

+Create database brown_tape
+Change the usename and password in the config file config/email_tracker.php Run the migration to create table : /bin/cake migrations migrate Seed the table : /bin/cake migrations seed
+If still an issue, truncate the table using path ('/truncate') and try seeding again